-We have to own it to the performers who are able to improvise on their feet and use up as much of the free gallery area as their stage.
+Moreover, we have to own it to the performers who are able to improvise on their feet and use up as much of the free gallery area as their stage.
 We saw the teamwork of professional dancers and actors, bringing together old and young actors, mapping the life-cycle of mortality and that of the immanently challenged body that evolves over the cycle of one’s life.

-This “live” two hour long performance ran from 4.30pm ending at 6.30pm on October 21st to 22nd.
+Altogether, this “live” two hour long performance ran from 4.30pm ending at 6.30pm on October 21st to 22nd.
 Each run lasts about one hour, with a running time for at least two runs.

-Here a representative greets you and willing to take any questions you have.
-Thereafter you will be pointed into the right direction to continue your exhibition journey by following a line of rope by hand through a dark room.
+Here, a representative greets you and willing to take any questions you have.
+Thereafter, you will be pointed into the right direction to continue your exhibition journey by following a line of rope by hand through a dark room.

-The street sitting between the substation and the Peranakan museum is all plastered with graffiti, as if shooting a sign of defiance, a break from your typical prim and proper streets you find in the nanny state.
+Moreover, the street sitting between the substation and the Peranakan museum is all plastered with graffiti, as if shooting a sign of defiance, a break from your typical prim and proper streets you find in the nanny state.